MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/sdk-error-handling-best-practices.md

 Once the error is identified, the handle/recover strategy depends on the error type and nature.
 Errors such as *invalid arguments* will never succeed if retried.
 The request must be fixed for that **API** call to succeed.

-There ia a sub-set of errors, where a retry strategy can be applied. *Retry-able* error types are described in the [Global API Method Error Codes](global-api-method-error-codes.md) tutorial.
+There is a sub-set of errors, where a retry strategy can be applied. *Retry-able* error types are described in the [Global API Method Error Codes](global-api-method-error-codes.md) tutorial.

 Please make sure to meet the following requirements when applying a retry strategy: